ExaScience/elprep/README.md

 ### Unix pipes

-elPrep is compatible with unix pipes and allows using /dev/stdin and /dev/stdout as input or output sources. elPrep assumes that input and output on /dev/stdin and /dev/stdout are in .sam format.
+elPrep is compatible with Unix pipes and allows using /dev/stdin and /dev/stdout as input or output sources. elPrep assumes that input and output on /dev/stdin and /dev/stdout are in .sam format.

 ### Using .bam or .cram

 elPrep by default uses SAMtools for compression and decompression of .bam and .cram files.
 When the user specifies the input or ouput to be in .bam or .cram, a call to SAMtools is generated to compress or decompress the data.
-The SAMtools and elPrep commands are connected via unix pipes to avoid generating intermediate files.
+The SAMtools and elPrep commands are connected via Unix pipes to avoid generating intermediate files.

 For example, when the user executes the following elPrep command:

 	 elprep input.bam output.bam

-The actual command that is executed is the following:
+The actual command that is executed is similar to the following:

 	samtools view -h input.bam /dev/stdout | elprep /dev/stdin /dev/stdout | samtools view -b -o output.bam /dev/stdin